mmikowski/hi_score/README.md

 There is a lot less duplicate code here than it may appear.
 For example, any `01_util` layer is just a singleton instance of the `js/xhi/01_util` utilities.
 And any model almost certainly inherits and reuses state values and methods from an instance of the `js/xhi/03_model`.

 We change all references from `tb02` in these new files to our new name-space, `${_ns}`.
 We also create a new build manifest in `package.json` using the `xhi_11_BuildMatrix` configuration for `tb02` as a guide.
 Once we confirm our new app builds as expected using `bin/xhi build` (check the output in `build/latest/dist/app-${_ns}.html`) we proceed to customize it as desired.

-Stay tuned for a more detailed example of this in mid-2019.

 ---
 ## Vendor assets